Instructor Use Policies

 • IP filtering (to be used for all assessments taken in a Testing Center location)

-• Password (to be used only for external proctors.
+• Password (to be used only for external/virtual proctors.
 This must be the same as the password information in your RegisterBlast submission)

 • Due Date (to be certain it does not conflict with the Display after/Display until options)